GB609/batocera-ES-onArch/README.md

 * Batocera hardcodes certain application resource paths into ES via compilation switch but ES also can be configured via config file, which is what this package supplies via a delegate startup script.
 * ES interfaces with and modifies a lot of system and emulator settings.
 Most of it is done by calling some scripts named 'batocera-*' or settings properties which in turn are read by scripts during OS or game start.
 Some of that can be replicated.

-I'm doing this as part of a greater effort to get a linux-based Xbox- or PS-like couch gaming machine with a primary focus on desktop gaming instead of retro emulation.
+I'm doing this as part of a greater effort to get a linux-based Xbox- or PS-like couch gaming machine with a primary focus on desktop gaming with controllers instead of retro emulation.
 I've initially tried batocera.linux itself, but the way it is designed and built has some shortcomings that make it very unsuitable for this purpose.
 I'm not going into full detail, but roughly these are:
 * batocera mostly runs under root only (there is no real concept of users) and does a few very hacky user changes/chmods to get flatpak and steam running under root which breaks them all the time.
 * The OS uses a read-only filesystem and uses a customized linux build-root to self-compile basically anything.
 A lot of stuff even with additional patches to hard-code application paths.
 Also missing a few very basic linux console tools and binaries.